 What a sight to see!
 I was so mesmerized by these calm creatures that I forgot how nervous I was to be in the water with them.

-As I peacefully observed from my noodle, my husband began motioning something to me so I looked sideways, but didn’t see anything.
+As I peacefully observed from my noodle, my husband began motioning something to me so I looked sideways but didn’t see anything.
 I felt a slight wave and within seconds a baby manatee swam directly underneath me.
 I couldn’t believe it.
 It was so close, if I reached out my hand I could have touched it!
 I was lying parallel with and only a few feet away from this amazing animal.

 I didn’t even finish my thought when not a few feet, but a few inches away from me the monstrous mama came swimming by as well!
-Her quicker movement made that slight wave turn into a stronger wave and my body sort of rocked up and down as she glided beneath me.
+Her quicker movement made that slight wave turns into a stronger wave and my body sort of rocked up and down as she glided beneath me.
 I have never felt so small in my life!

 Did you know manatees can grow up to 12 feet long and weigh up to 3,900 pounds?
 Don’t worry, they only eat plants.
 Or at least that’s what I kept repeating to myself!

-The brisk spring water suddenly found its way into an opening of my wet suit.
+The brisk spring water suddenly found its way into the opening of my wet suit.
 I held out a little while longer not wanting to leave.
 After I couldn’t take the cold any longer, I adventured back to the boat with a newfound love and respect for my oversized friends.